dogegarden/dogehouse-site/README.md

 ## Branches

 - staging -> pr to this branch, here we will review code and contribulate
-- prod -> don't touch, this is what's running in the production environment
+- master -> don't touch, this is what's running in the production environment

 ## Installation